How Anxiety Disorders Affect Life Insurance

 Your current medical condition prevents you from participating in daily activities.

-Working with a therapist, taking medications as directed, and making improvements over time are all helpful.
+Working with a therapist, taking medications as directed, and improving over time are all helpful.

 Life insurance is available for most people with anxiety disorders.